Up to 17 American missionaries reported as kidnapped by gang members in Haiti - Local News 8

 CNN has reached out to the Haitian Justice Ministry and the National Police but they have not yet commented.

+“The mission field director and the American embassy are working to see what can be done,” the voice on the recording stated, the Washington Post reported.
+“Pray that the gang members will come to repentance and faith in Jesus Christ.”

+CNN has reached out directly to the Christian Aid Ministries via email and through the number listed on their website, but is yet to hear back.

-Reached late Saturday, a US State Department spokesperson said they were aware of the reports.
+A US State Department spokesperson said late Saturday they were aware of the reports.

 “The welfare and safety of US citizens abroad is one of the highest priorities of the Department of State.
 We are aware of these reports and have nothing additional to offer at this time,” the spokesperson said.